Best Sub-Ohm Tanks – The Top Vape Tanks For Every Vaper

 Yes, it is.
 Temp control vaping is achieved with sub-ohm coils.
 But, instead of Kanthal coils temp control coils must be made of compatible wire.
 Examples of temp control wire are nickel, stainless steel, and titanium.
 Some of the top-rated sub-ohm vape tanks on our list do give you the option of using temp control coils.
 We did not consider this a factor in the ranking structure.
 Our focus was to evaluate these devices as sub-ohm tanks.
 If you are interested in temp control, look for products that give you the coil options that accommodate TC vaping.

-From temperature ranges to coil materials to top filling designs to RBA heads, there is just so much to experiment.
+From temperature ranges to coil materials to top filling designs to RBA heads, there is just so much to experiment with.
 You’ll never get enough of it.

 Disadvantages of Sub-Ohm Vaping